DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 Which, going by Diane's expression, was amusingly little.
 She opened her mouth for a retort, but a new client demanded her attention and she bounced off.

 Twilight did, in fact, have a vague, distracted pride in her physique.
-Being an earth pony meant she felt obliged to standards, which included not a pretty rump -Not that it was necessary, *ThankYouVeryMuch*, she was aware it received a pleasant amount of looks from teachers and students alike- but to maintain level of fitness even if her scholarly life didn't demand it.
+Being an earth pony meant she felt obliged to standards, which included not a pretty rump -Not that it was necessary, *ThankYouVeryMuch*, she noticed a pleasant amount of looks from teachers and students alike- but to maintain level of fitness even if her scholarly life didn't demand it.
 To not do so would've been an affront to her heritage.

 And here was Diane.
 A mare that could've been a ballerina if she'd wanted to, a famous one at that, but worked at a bar because she liked the conversation.
 Her fast movement belied the sheer, effortless grace of it.